-I personally prefer colts as at least you have the option to geld if there temperament changes drastically and then keep as a lovely riding horse.
+I personally prefer colts over a mare as at least you have the option to geld if there temperament changes drastically and then keep him as a lovely riding horse.

-As with a mare you are stuck with a bad tempered horse that you cant do much about riding wise apart from put up with her bad behavior as its not her fault or to simply retire her for breeding, thats why i say if you are looking at breeding thats fine otherwise i wouldn't see why you would take the risk in both cases 1 in a million will be perfect natured Entires the rest can be very moody, buck due to sore ovaries in their cycle for mares, colts can be a bit to keen to reproduce and be a real nightmare and in both cases they can be very dangerous.
+As with a mare you are stuck with a bad tempered horse that you cant do much about riding wise apart from put up with her bad behaviour as its not her fault if she has pain from her reproductive system, which is often the reason behind grumpy mares, you can simply retire her for breeding if she is fit for it, thats why i say if you are looking at breeding thats fine otherwise i wouldn't see why you would take the risk, in both cases mare/colt as their is 1 in a million that will be a perfect natured Entire the rest are well known to be moody, buck due to sore ovaries in their cycle for mares and colts to keen to reproduce, leading to a real nightmare and in both cases they can be very dangerous.

-So for an all-round uncomplicated SAFE pleasure horse we always recommend GELDINGS they are hassle free, most often very sweet natured, so what more can you ask for.
+So for an all-round uncomplicated SAFE pleasure horse we always recommend GELDINGS they are hassle free, most often very sweet natured & quiet so what more can you ask for.

 Do you Guarantee your horses will never buck, bolt or do something silly?

 Hahaha, no-one can do that!
 Its like a marriage can anyone guarantee it will last forever and that one in the couple wont jump the fence, to see if the grass is better on the other side! lol